 A VPN is ideal for those who travel and use different network Wi-Fi as it offers a consistent layer of security that will keep you anonymous and safe no matter how insecure the public network might be.
+VPNs also allow you to access a bevy of streaming content that might not normally be available in your area, such as sporting events and region-specific television programs.
 But what is the best VPN out there right now?

 In our extensive testing we've found that the best of the VPN bunch right now has to be ExpressVPN.
 The service offers a super simple-to-use platform that makes operating the VPN easy, combined with a huge selection of servers spread across many countries.
 This all results in a stable and speedy connection, too.
 There are more complex options for those that need them and all that is supported by round-the-clock customer support making this a great product no matter what happens.

 But there are plenty more VPNs to pick from any one of which may offer a specific feature that you need, read on to find out the best VPN for you.

 Best all-around VPN for privacy, speed and unblocking

 Pros: Simple and easy to use interface; Fast and stable connection across 94 countries; 24/7 customer support; Enterprise level encryption

 Cons: Max 3 simultaneous connections